 The DPhil in History of Art is an advanced research degree, awarded on the basis of successful completion of an individual research thesis and an oral examination.
-The thesis will be based on extensive original research and engagement with current scholarship.

 All students for the DPhil in History of Art will be supported by a supervisor or supervisors who will help them develop a programme of research and writing.
 You will also benefit from the advice and support of other members of the department who will be involved in the progression of students through the transfer and confirmation stages of the degree, and can draw on the expertise of scholars and colleagues throughout the faculty and University.

 Please note that if you have contacted a potential supervisor prior to submitting your application, any indication made by an academic that they may be willing to supervise a potential project, is not a guarantee that you will be offered a place or that the supervisor in question has capacity to supervise you in that particular year.
 It will be up to you and your supervisor to decide on the frequency of meetings, though generally speaking in the first year you should plan to meet them at least every few weeks during term time, and keep in frequent contact.
 As you become more engaged with your research, you may meet your supervisor less frequently, but we do encourage you to maintain regular contact with them.

 All students will be initially admitted to the status of Probationer Research Student (PRS).
 Within a maximum of four terms as a full-time PRS student or eight terms as a part-time PRS student, you will be expected to apply for transfer of status from Probationer Research Student to DPhil status.
 This application is normally made in the second term for full-time students and by the fifth term for part-time students.